lastweek/lastweek.github.io/html/_sources/index.rst.txt

 ###################
 My research interestes are on `operating system`, `distributed storage systems` and `non-volatile memory systems`.
 I like kernel and no doubt Linux is my favorite open-source project.
-Yup, talk is cheap, I will show you the code.

 Contact
 ###############